Everything travelers need to know about coronavirus - Local News 8

 Everything travelers need to know about coronavirus

-The spread of novel coronavirus has travelers around the world on edge.
+With cases reported in locations around the world, the spread of novel coronavirus has travelers on edge.
 Much is still unknown about the outbreak, and health officials are urging caution.

-That means travelers crisscrossing the globe should be aware of the virus, steer clear of heavily impacted areas and exercise some of the same kinds of preventive measures they’d use to avoid influenza and other illnesses.
+That means travelers crisscrossing the globe should be aware of the virus, steer clear of heavily impacted areas and exercise preventive measures.

 Here’s what travelers should know about the virus outbreak: